grafana/grafana/docs/sources/enterprise/query-caching.md

 1. In the data source list, click the data source that you want to turn off caching for.
 1. In the Cache tab, click Disable.

 To disable query caching for an entire Grafana instance, set the `enabled` flag to `false` in the [Query caching section of Enterprise Configuration]({{< relref "./enterprise-configuration.md#caching" >}}).
-You will no longer see the Cache tab on any data sources and no data source queries will be cached.
+You will no longer see the Cache tab on any data sources, and no data source queries will be cached.

 ## Sending a request without cache